Tips for How to Get in Shape in 2023

 The most common question I get in the clinic is, “How long will it take until I see a change?”
 The short answer is that it will never happen fast enough.
 There are so many variables including age, sex, past exercise routines and past injuries that factor into your body’s ability to develop.
 The question you should ask yourself is, “How long will it take until I feel better?”
 That can be as soon as after just one workout!

-Here are some great tips from my colleague Nicholas Goyeneche, MD, on how to prevent injuries while you are working out.
+Here are some great tips on how to prevent injuries while you are working out.

 Treat your back, shoulder, knee or elbow pain without an operation.
 Our physical medicine and rehabilitation team can help — learn more here.